ArkyKnight/MinecraftPrototypeJava/README.md

 ##  General operation:

 This prototype is a basic version of Minecraft in 2D aerial view.
 When the user opens the program, a random world is generated, featuring different colored trees in different positions, making the prototype more replayable.
 The leaves change every 5 seconds.
 If the user takes the color that appeared there, that same color is saved in their inventory along with the other colors.
 The wood and leaves are stored in different slots.
-If the user presses the number 1, they will select leaves, and if they select 2, they will select wood.
+If the user presses the key number 1, he will select leaves, and if he presses the key number 2, they he will select wood.
 <br>
 <br>